Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 3: Add Components to your payments form

-Next, use the `Component` to render the payment method, and collect the required payment details from your shopper.
+Next, use the Adyen `Component` to render the payment method, and collect the required payment details from the shopper.

 If you haven't created the payment forms already in your frontend, follow the official [Web Components integration guide](https://docs.adyen.com/checkout/components-web#step-2-add-components) from Adyen.